hyosung11/Launch-School/journal.md

 11:08 I think the fuzebug is a dud.
 I sat outside and the mosquito had no interest in the fuzebug.
 Ugh.

 11:26 Taking a pee break and then back to studying before I train.

+11:32 Still itchy all over.

+13:15 Studied JS101 Lesson 2 into implicit type coercion.
+Taking a break to train in soccer skills and KSS.

+13:32 Finished 10 Minute Ball Mastery Workout.
+Itchy on my belly right now.
+What is the resistance to training with kettlebells?
+Body doesn't want to do the work?
+My belly has gotten bigger without weekday soccer and I've gained weight.
+Ugh.

+14:21 I feel so much better after training in soccer and with kettlebells.
+Now I'm going to eat something and then take a cold bath.
+I might do a little more studying before I go to see Dr. Riotto for some treatment on my hamstring.
+Yippee!